 Governance of cyberspace poses a myriad of challenges.
-Traditional governance is defied by cyberspace's reach across geo-political boundaries, the increasing co-dependency of public and private sectors, and the challenges of anonymity and attribution.
+Cyberspace's reach across geopolitical boundaries, the increasing co-dependency of public and private sectors, and the challenges of anonymity and attribution defies traditional governance.
 The regulation of cyberspace is thus markedly different in comparison with other domains.

 The threat of cyber attacks, which may cause significant disruption to critical public services and infrastructure, targets government authorities and privately-held entities alike.
 While in light of the aforementioned challenges, determining and enforcing internal cyber security standards for government authorities is complex in and of itself, the regulation of cyber security standards in the private sector poses a plethora of unique additional dilemmas.